Loading...

 This means that choosing an MBA specialization often goes hand-in-hand with choosing an MBA degree in general, as well as a business school.
 There is no easy way to make this decision.
 Especially considering the cost of an MBA, this isn't something you want to rush into.

 However, you could start by considering your personal career goals.
-Where do you see yourself in 5 or 10 years time?
+Where do you see yourself in 5 or 10 years’ time?
 Which sector do you see yourself working in?
 Or, are there specific skills you would like to utilize in your career?

 If this is too difficult, think instead about what it is you enjoy about business.
 Is it digital marketing?
 Operations management?
-Identifying areas of interest can help you to think about potential careers that you would enjoy, and consequently the MBA program or specializations that can help you get there.
+Identifying areas of interest can help you to think about potential careers that you would enjoy and, consequently, the MBA program or specializations that can help you get there.

 Our free guide, Finding Your Best Fit Full-Time MBA Program, gives you the expert tips and guidance you need to confidently narrow your options and identify the programs that make the most sense for your needs, preferences, and career goals.

-[return to table of contents]
+Return to table of contents

-How to Apply to MBA Specialization
+How to apply to an MBA specialization

 • 3-5 years work experience